 If you're looking for a dense low-carb gluten-free bread, this is the one.
 You can even slice it really thin then bake on a low long heat and turn these into easy low-carb and keto crackers.

 I have two main ways that I use coconut flour in my dinner recipes.
 The first one is as a side dish in mini cheese loaves.
 You could also serve them as a snack or an appetizer, but I like to use them as a replacement for dinner rolls with my keto pork chops or steak.
-They are zesty and the perfect texture - soft and not too crumbly.
+They are zesty and have the perfect texture - soft and not too crumbly.

 8: Coconut flour mini cheese loaves